sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 10:10am, second pit stop before lunch.
 Breaking out the suncream and polo mints.
 98km left for today, about 60km in.

+10:11am, second puncture of the day, spontaneous release of air on Jackob's front, might be getting to hot for the tires? 💥

 #### Sunday Afternoon — Château de Rambures to Beauvais

 Also coming soon™️